puppetlabs/device_manager/README.md

 [comment]: # (Alternate tag-query: --query 'resources[certname] { tag = "device_bigip.example.com"}')

-For help with the `puppet_device` task, run the `puppet task show puppet_device` command.
+### Puppet Job (deprecated)

-### Puppet Job
+On versions of Puppet Enterprise (2017.2.x or lower) that do not support Puppet Tasks, this module provides an `run_via_exec` parameter which can be used by the `puppet job` command to indirectly orchestrate a `puppet device` run via an orchestrated `puppet agent` run on the proxy Puppet agent.

-On versions of Puppet Enterprise (2017.2.x or lower) that do not support Puppet Tasks, this module provides an `run_via_exec` parameter which can be used by the `puppet job` command to indirectly orchestrate a `puppet device` run via a `puppet agent` run on the (proxy) Puppet agent.
+#### Examples:

-To run `puppet device` for each device with `run_via_exec` set to true, on a specified Puppet agent:
+To run `puppet device` for each device with `run_via_exec` set to true on the specified proxy Puppet agent:

 ~~~
 puppet job run --nodes 'agent.example.com'
 ~~~

-To run `puppet device` for each device with `run_via_exec` set to true, on a Puppet agent identified by a PuppetDB query:
+To run `puppet device` for each device with `run_via_exec` set to true on the proxy Puppet agent identified by a PuppetDB query:

 ~~~
 puppet job run --query 'inventory { facts.puppet_devices."bigip.example.com" = true }'